Diversity Leadership Group

 - Diversity meet and greets are regularly scheduled to encourage gatherings of employees from all sectors of the medical center to discuss varied diversity-related topics.

 - Rush's Executive Leadership Council participates in meet and greets quarterly to offer mentoring opportunities to staff from our senior leadership.

 - A diversity peer learning program has been developed for front-line staff to engage their peers in discussions around diversity, inclusion, and related subjects.

-- A one-on-one mentoring program was created in conjunction with the DLG and Employee and Organizational Development for staff interested in developing leadership potential and skills.
+- A one-on-one mentoring program was created in conjunction with the DLC and Employee and Organizational Development for staff interested in developing leadership potential and skills.

-- A Diversity Network Group has been established to work with the DLG to promote additional institutional diversity and inclusion projects.
+- A Diversity Network Group has been established to work with the DLC to promote additional institutional diversity and inclusion projects.